October–December 2013 (fourth quarter)

-For 2013, IFS expects strong license revenue growth and an improvement in EBIT.
+For 2014, IFS expects strong license growth and a significant improvement in EBIT.

 President & CEO